-- Don't target zero Empty or Mundane time.
+- Don't target zero Empty or Mandatory time.
 You can't really get to zero, and you don't want to.
 Sure, you can convert Empty time (commuting) into Investment time (listening to business books).
 Human brains, however, need down time.

 Consider that the average adult underestimates the amount of time they spend watching TV by one full hour per day.
 Most adults actually watch 30 hours of TV per week—an average of a whopping 4.3 hours a day!—but they think they watch 20 hours a week.